do-me/fast-instagram-scraper/README.md

 # Fast Instagram Scraper
 v2.0.0 (beta) - licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)

-UPDATE 2021/08/26: If it doesn't work for you please see [this issue](https://github.com/do-me/fast-instagram-scraper/issues/3).
+UPDATE: 2022/04/23: Fixed new graphql hashtag endpoint. **Locations cannot be mined without login anymore**.
+Test [here](instagram.com/explore/locations) and see [this issue](https://github.com/do-me/fast-instagram-scraper/issues/3) for an alternative workflow.

 **Looking for quick data analysis?
-[LBSN Dashboard](https://geo.rocks/lbsndashboard) will be the answer.
-Currently available as (frontend-only) prototype for Bonn.**
+LBSN Dashboard will be the answer.
+Currently available as (frontend-only) prototype for [Bonn](https://geo.rocks/dashboards/bonn) and [Waynesboro](https://geo.rocks/dashboards/waynesboro).**

 ## Downloads metadata and images *fast* over the Tor network.
 No login, no API-key needed.

 A fast Instagram Scraper based on Torpy.
-Downloads post metadata and images for multiple hashtags and [location ids](https://geo.rocks/post/mining-locations-ids/) sequentially, concurrently or combined.
+Downloads post metadata and images for multiple hashtags ~and [location ids](https://geo.rocks/post/mining-locations-ids/)~ sequentially, concurrently or combined.
 Multithreading supported.

 *Requirements: [Torpy](https://github.com/torpyorg/torpy) package installed but no login and no API-Key.
 Working for all OS.*